populse/soma-workflow/README.txt

         export PATH=$SOMAWF_PATH/bin:$PATH
         export PYTHONPATH=$SOMAWF_PATH/python:$PYTHONPATH

-  **(Recommended) With setup.py only for my account in a local directory:**

-    1: Download the latest tarball and expand it.

-    2: Make all diretories for your path, for example here is ~/mylocal.

-    In terminal:

-      $ mkdir ~/mylocal

-    3: Edit the file "~/.bashrc" to add these lines:

-        SOMAWF_PATH=~/mylocal
-        export PATH=$SOMAWF_PATH/bin:$PATH
-        export PYTHONPATH=$SOMAWF_PATH/lib/python2.7/site-packages/:$PYTHONPATH

-    Attention: the version of python2.7 in PYTHONPATH should be same with python which you are using.
-For example, when your python version is 2.6, you should use export PYTHONPATH=$SOMAWF_PATH/lib/python2.6/site-packages/:$PYTHONPATH

-    4: Install Soma-workflow in the local directory ~/mylocal

-      $ sudo python setup.py install --prefix ~/mylocal

   **(Easy, but not recommended) With setup.py for all users in the default folder:**

     1: Download the latest tarball and expand it.